cartographer-project/async_grpc/README.md

 <a name="server"></a>

 The `Server` class owns all server-wide resources, such as the gRPC completion queues, all event queues and the threads that process these queues (see [Threading Model](#threading-model) section below for more details).
-In addition to that the server may own an implementation of `ExecutionContext` which provides shared state that can be accessed by `RpcHandler`s in a thread-safe manner (see [here](#example-sharing-resources-across-handler-invocations) for example).
+In addition to that the server may own an implementation of `ExecutionContext` which provides shared state that can be accessed by `RpcHandlers` in a thread-safe manner (see [here](#example-sharing-resources-across-handler-invocations) for example).

 The `Server` also maintains a mapping from (service name, method name) to `RpcHandler` implementations.
 When the server is started it creates the `Service` objects as needed for the registered methods and passes the mappings to the `RpcHandler`s to the `Service`s so that they can instantiate the appropriate handlers when requests are issued against their methods.